SaveTubaTeam/saveTuba/README.md

 Save Tuba is an educational platform for environmental sustainability education in Kazakhstan.
 For a more in-depth project description, please see [PROJECT_DESCRIPTION.md](./readme/PROJECT_DESCRIPTION.md).

 This README is the central documentation point for the entire set of Save Tuba repositories.
-Below you will find everything you need to get started.
+Here you will find everything you need to get started with our mobile app.
 Welcome aboard!

 For reference, please see [CLI_CHEATSHEET.md] for a cheatsheet of important CLI commands.